-- ✓ The person is an owner-occupant who voluntarily applies for rehabilitation assistance on his or her property.
-When the rehabilitation work requires the property to be vacant for a period of time, this assistance is considered optional.
+- ✓ The person is an owner-occupant who voluntarily applies for 49 CFR 24.2(a)(9)(ii)(H) rehabilitation assistance on his or her property.
+When the i.....i rehabilitation work requires the property to be vacant for a period of time, this assistance is considered optional.
 Refer to Chapter 10: Housing for more information. - The person is not lawfully present in the United States unless denial of benefits would result in "exceptional and extremely unusual hardship" to a lawfully-present spouse, child, or parent.
 This prohibition covers all forms of relocation assistance under the URA including both replacement housing payments (RHP) and moving assistance.

 The current URA regulations include a definition of the phrase "exceptional and extremely unusual hardship," which focuses on significant and demonstrable impacts on health, safety, or family cohesion.
-This phrase is intended to allow judgment on the part of the grantee and does not lend itself to an absolute standard applicable in all situations.
+This phrase is intended to allow judgment on the part of the subrecipient and does not lend itself to an absolute standard applicable in all situations.
 When considering whether such an exemption is appropriate, a displacing agency may examine only the impact on an alien's spouse, parent, or child who is a citizen or lawful resident alien.